martinetd/matrirc/README.md

 - lookup message by eventId if not in LRU for react/redact: https://github.com/matrix-org/matrix-rust-sdk/issues/242
 - somehow type irc nick/mask/chan and add conversion operators from matrix
+- removing a reaction also shows as a redaction, print that better